badgerrr/fastapi/README.md

 # FastAPI

-Hello world app demoing the usage of FastAPI
+Hello world app demoing the usage of FastAPI based on this [docker image](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker)

 ## Prerequisites